WFXT: Canceled sale to Standard General

-On February 22, 2022, as part of Standard General's acquisition of Tegna Inc., as well as Cox Media Group's acquisition of the four Standard Media television stations, along with WFAA, KMPX, KVUE, KHOU and KTBU, Cox announced that it would sell WFXT to an affiliate of Standard General.
+On February 22, 2022, Cox announced that it would sell WFXT to an affiliate of Standard General, contingent on Standard General's acquisition of Tegna Inc., as well as Cox Media Group's acquisition of the four Standard Media television stations and Tegna-owned Texas stations WFAA and KMPX in Dallas–Fort Worth; KVUE in Austin; and KHOU and KTBU in Houston.
 The deal was canceled on May 22, 2023.

 Programming

 Sports programming

 Through the NFL on Fox, WFXT typically airs two New England Patriots games a year, usually when the team plays host to an NFC team at Gillette Stadium.
 However, the institution of the NFL's new 'cross-flex' rules in 2014 (in which Patriots games involving an AFC opponent are moved from WBZ-TV), along with Fox's broadcasting rights to Thursday Night Football starting in 2018, has given the station more opportunities to air regular season Patriots games.
 The station has aired five of the Patriots' Super Bowl appearances (XXXI, XXXVI, XXXIX, XLII and LI), including the team's championship victories (XXXVI, XXXIX, and LI).

 The station also airs any Boston Red Sox games that are part of Fox's Major League Baseball telecasts.
 Owing to Fox's exclusive coverage of the World Series since 2000, WFXT has carried every Red Sox championship in the television era (2004, 2007, 2013, and 2018).
 It also served as the team's primary over-the-air broadcaster for three seasons from 2000 to 2002 as the flagship station of the "Fox 25 Red Sox Television Network".
 WFXT also carried a package of weekday afternoon Red Sox spring training games, produced by NESN, in 2018 and 2019.
 As mentioned above, it carried Celtics games under the team's ownership in the early 1990s.

 When Fox held the NHL's U.S. over-the-air broadcast contract from 1995 to 1999, any games involving the Boston Bruins that were selected to air on the NHL on Fox were aired on WFXT.

+On May 18, 2026, the New England Revolution announced that WFXT would carry eight Monday late night replays of the previous weekend's matches; live broadcasts of matches continue to be exclusive to Apple TV.